Who are we?

 Michele and Chris and their twin boys have been calling North Vancouver home for over five years.
 Michele is born and raised in the Lower Mainland, and Chris moved here from France twenty years ago.
 Michele is an Occupational Therapist, and Chris is an Osteopathic Practitioner with a private practice on the North Shore.
 Michele enjoys dancing, fine and performing arts, connecting with nature, nurturing friendships and creating community.
 Chris is happy when he's active outdoors, and enjoys kayaking, hiking and backcountry skiing.
 Their boys love running at the park, playing with Lego, reading, swimming and doing so many other fun kid things!

 Meghan + Matthew

-Meghan and Matthew have enjoyed living in North Vancouver for the past eight years, and are looking forward to creating a supportive, sharing-minded community through cohousing.
+Meghan and Matthew have enjoyed living in North Vancouver for the past ten years, and are looking forward to creating a supportive, sharing-minded community through cohousing.
 Originally from Vancouver Island and Saltspring Island respectively, Meghan and Matthew met in their last year of university at UBC and remained in the Vancouver area for work.
-When not travelling the world as a geotechnical engineer, Matthew practices jujitsu and leads kayaking expeditions.
-Meghan works to make the world of maritime shipping safer and more sustainable, and also enjoys ultimate frisbee, cycling and going along on kayaking expeditions - someone has to bake the cakes!
+They spend much of their time currently enjoying local parks and cycling routes with their delightful toddler, and look forward to when she is old enough to participate in kayaking expeditions.

 Andrea + Natsuko